ctfs/write-ups-2015/bsides-vancouver-ctf-2015/forensics/garbage-file/README.md

 ![](./hexedit.png)

 In combination with the previous binwalk output, we guess that the first 4 bytes are the `size` of an interesting file and the following 4 bytes are the `offset` to that said file.
-We also see in out binwalk output that a Zlib file begins at exactly that offset:
+We also see in our binwalk output that a Zlib file begins at exactly that offset:

 	11895         0x2E77          Zlib compressed data, default compression